thespielplatz/nuxt-auth/README.md

 ### 1. Server

-#### Implement & register an `IUserProidver`
+#### Implement & Register an `IUserProvider`

-The auth modiule needs an `IUserProidver` implemented and set via `userUserProvider().set(...)`.
-See playground implementation via plugin: [Source](playground/server/plugins/registerUserProvider.ts)

-#### Use `defineLoggedInEventHandler((event, user) => {})` to saveguard api routes

-When the user is authenticated from the IUserProvider the user object is passed to the event handler.
-See playground implementation: [Source](playground/server/api/user.get.ts)
+The auth module requires an `IUserProvider` implementation, which can be set using `useUserProvider().set(...)`.
+For reference, see the [playground implementation](playground/server/plugins/registerUserProvider.ts).

+#### Protect API Routes with `defineLoggedInEventHandler`

+The `defineLoggedInEventHandler((event, user) => {})` function ensures only authenticated users can access certain routes.
+The user object, retrieved from `IUserProvider`, is passed to the handler.
+For an example, see the [playground implementation](playground/server/api/user.get.ts).

 ### 2. Frontend

-Everyhing is found in the provided `$auth` in `useNuxtApp()`
+All authentication-related features are accessible via `$auth` in `useNuxtApp()`.

 ```ts
 <script setup lang="ts">
 const { $auth } = useNuxtApp()
 ```

-The auth module automatically send a refresh request to the server to check for the logged in state.
-You should wait for this request to be finished, before dooing any server api calls.
+The auth module automatically sends a refresh request to the server to verify the login state.
+Ensure this process is completed before making any server API calls.

+#### Check Login State

 ```ts
 onMounted(async () => {